Storage and Handling of Hazardous Materials

 Chemical Wastes/Hazardous Wastes

-Chemical and other hazardous wastes are disposed of through Occupational Safety and Health Services.
-See and the Department’s Safety Manual for additional details.
+Chemical and other hazardous wastes are disposed of through Environmental Health and Safety.
+See the University's Hazardous Waste Collection and Disposal Procedures for additional details.

-Wastes decontaminated by the autoclaves must be cooled, placed in a opaque trash bag and moved to the trash dumpster by lab personnel.
+Wastes decontaminated by the autoclaves must be cooled, placed in an opaque trash bag and moved to the trash dumpster by lab personnel.

 - Outside first floor (lake level) and sixth floor (Cliff Drive) loading docks of Dow